MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/get-aksedgenodeconnectivitymode.md

 # Get-AksEdgeNodeConnectivityMode

-Gets the connectivity mode of the AksEdge Linux node.
+Gets the connectivity mode of the AKS Edge Essentials Linux node.

 ## Syntax